Camera Lucida (book): Context

 Published two months prior to his death in 1980, Camera Lucida is Barthes's first and only book devoted to photography.
 By now his tactics in writing, always shifting and complex, favouring the dialectical to the morally or politically 'committed' (Sartre), had once again changed.
 If sentimentality can be seen as a tactic in the late career of Roland Barthes, then Camera Lucida belongs to such an approach.
 It is novelistic, in line with the developments towards this new type of writing which Barthes had shown with A Lover's Discourse and Roland Barthes by Roland Barthes.
 However, the ideas about photography in Camera Lucida are certainly prepared in essays like "The Photographic Message", "Rhetoric of the Image" (1964), and "The Third Meaning" (1971).
 There is a movement through these three pieces of which Camera Lucida can be seen as the culmination.
 With "The Third Meaning" there is the suggestion that the photograph's reality, aside from all the messages it can be loaded with, might constitute an avant-garde value: not a message as such, aimed at the viewer/reader, but another kind of meaning that arises almost accidentally yet without being simply 'the material' or 'the accidental'; this is the eponymous third meaning.
 This essay of 1970, ostensibly about some Eisenstein stills, anticipates many of Camera Lucidas ideas and connects them back to still earlier ones.
 One could almost swap the term third meaning for the punctum of Camera Lucida.

 Yet the personal note of pain in Camera Lucida is not present in these earlier writings and is unmistakable.
 Written after his mother's death, Camera Lucida is as much a reflection on death as it is on photography.
-Barthes died in an automobile accident soon after the publication of Camera Lucida, and many have read the book as Barthes's eulogy for himself.
+Barthes died after being struck by a laundry van soon after the publication of Camera Lucida, and many have read the book as Barthes' eulogy for himself.